En flygbild över hur Sjölunda avloppsreningsverk ser ut idag med Lommabukten i bakgrunden.

 Current state

-Sjölunda wastewater treatment plant was built in 1963.
-Since then, the plant has been expanded in several steps, and now reached a point where it is no longer beneficial to renovate it further.
-Sjölunda wastewater treatment plant has recurring malfunctions and also difficulties in meeting treatment requirements.
-VA SYD urgently needs new environmental permits to continue operating.
+Sjölunda wastewater treatment plant was built in 1963 and since then been expanded in several steps.
+The plant has now reached a point where additional renovations are no longer a sustainable long-term solution.
+Due to recurring malfunctions and also difficulties in meeting treatment requirements, VA SYD submitted a new environmental permit application in May 2025 to allow the plant to continue operating.

 Advantageous location